nus-cs2103-AY2223S1/ip/docs/README.md

 Todo added to task list when valid description given.

 ```
-Got it.
+Got it my friend.
 I've added this task:
 [T][ ] TASK_DESCRIPTION
 Now you have X tasks in the list.
 ```